stardog-union/launchpad-docs/azure/README.md

 1. A user clicks the "Sign in with Microsoft" button during login

-2. If the user successfully authenticates they are redirected the On-Prem home page where they can enter the Stardog Apps.
+2. If the user successfully authenticates, they are redirected to the On-Prem home page where they can enter the Stardog Apps.

    > **Note**:
    > In order for the Azure AD user signing in to On-Prem to be auto-created in Stardog, the user must be a member of a group in Azure AD that follows the naming convention `stardog_<rolename>`.
 The `<rolename>` **must** be pre-defined in Stardog.